As a vegan, you know vitamin B12 is a key component of a healthy plant based diet. But what are vitamin B12 foods for vegans?

 The RDA (Recommended Daily Allowance) for non pregnant or lactating adults is 2.4 micrograms (mcg) per day(1).

-Vitamin B12 absorption is a bit complicated (and it is absorbed even less at higher doses).
-So, we might need more than the RDA.
 The EFSA (European Food Safety Authority) suggests an Adequate Intake (AI) of at least 4 mcg per day for adults who are not pregnant or lactating(2).

 For the cyanocobalamin form of vitamin B12, NutritionFacts.org suggests a vitamin B12 supplement of about 50 mcg per day for adults under 65 years old.

-Many factors could increase the amount of vitamin B12 you need, such as those who have malabsorption or gastrointestinal disorders or surgery on the GI tract.
-Older adults and those who have reduced Intrinsic Factor (a protein from the stomach that helps absorb vitamin B12 may also need more.
+Many factors could increase the amount of vitamin B12 you need, such as those who have malabsorption, gastrointestinal disorders or surgery on the GI tract.

 Case in point: make a plan to get a reliable source of this essential nutrient!

-We aren’t quite sure how much is too much vitamin B12.
-An UL (upper limit) has not yet been set for vitamin B12 by the Food and Nutrition Board(1).
 However, this doesn’t mean that there are zero consequences for taking lots of vitamin B12, nor does it mean that an UL will not be set in the future.
 We need more research in this area.
 As a water soluble vitamin, excess can be removed.

-If you are vegan, you will likely need a a vitamin B12 supplement.
-If you are plant based or vegetarian you also might need to supplement as it can be more challenging to get enough(3).
-While you could meet your needs through foods fortified with vitamin B12, you would need to be consistent, and space intake of these foods throughout the day.
+If you are plant based or vegetarian you also want to strongly consider supplementing vitamin B12 to supplement as it can be more challenging to get enough(3).
+Again, while you could meet your needs through foods fortified with vitamin B12, you would need to be consistent, get enough, and space intake of these foods throughout the day.
 That’s a a lot of stuff to keep in mind!

 It’s widely accepted that the easiest way to be consistent is to take a supplement.
 Talk to your doctor about the appropriate type and dosage for your situation.
 He or she may want to check your B12 levels and other labs to assess your B12 intake, and decide on an appropriate dose.